 That is easy to say, but how can we know that a teacher really is genuine?
 Actually, it is not that hard to figure out: The holy ones of all true religions say the same thing.
 Those who deviate from the unanimous testimony of the saints are not to be fully trusted, even though they may be sincere and have good qualities.
 Only those who live in the same vision and inner state are completely trustworthy.
 That, too is easy to say.
 What are some traits we should look for in spiritual teachers?
 Here are a few.
 They teach:

-d) that every human being is meant to know God in a direct and immediate manner.
+- that every human being is meant to know God in a direct and immediate manner.

-e) that an interior life is indispensable for knowing God.
+- that an interior life is indispensable for knowing God.

 You must learn… how to reach a state of calm detachment from your work.
-Such a state of mind is not attained by reading a few pages of convincing philosophy, but we must pursue a path of mental cultivation that will enable us to be established in the Witness Consciousness that is our essential nature.
+Such a state of mind is not attained by reading a few pages of convincing philosophy, but we must pursue a path of mental cultivation that will enable us to be established in the witness consciousness that is our essential nature.
 Our problem is that we identify with the many layers of energy through which we experience relative existence.
 We not only mistakenly identify with the means of perception, we go a step further and identify with what is perceived.
 This is known as drowning in the ocean of samsara.
 The only antidote to this condition is the practice of yoga, as Krishna points out to Arjuna throughout the Gita.

 The real nature of action is hard to understand.
 This is because of our mistaken identities, as just pointed out.
 Mere intellectual acceptance of “the message of the Gita” is of no value.
-We must strive for the transmutation of consciousness that is itself Liberation–liberation from both action and inaction.
+We must strive for the transmutation of consciousness that is itself liberation–liberation from both action and inaction.

-“He who perceives inaction in action, and action in inaction, is wise among men; he is steadfast in yoga while performing all actions” (4:18).
 Prabhavananda fills it out very well: “He who sees the inaction that is in action, and the action that is in inaction, is wise indeed.
 Even when he is engaged in action he remains poised in the tranquility of the Atman.”

 “I am ever the same,” says the Self, for it never at any time acts or undergoes any change.
 And yet, it is the presence of the Self that causes the dance-drama of the entire chain of evolutionary births which the Self witnesses without ever really taking part.
-This is impossible for the ordinary intellect, however keen, to penetrate, but the yogi, daily experiencing himself as the Eternal Witness–the same experience which is intrinsic to God–comes to see that behind all action is the inaction of Consciousness.
-Yet, it is the unmoving presence of Consciousness that stimulates Prakriti, the Divine Creative Energy to act.
+This is impossible for the ordinary intellect, however keen, to penetrate.
+But the yogi, daily experiencing himself as the eternal witness (the same experience which is intrinsic to God) comes to see that behind all action is the inaction of consciousness.
+Yet, it is the unmoving presence of consciousness that stimulates Prakriti, the Divine Creative Energy to act.
 The Actionless causes all Action to take place.
 Only the yogi can really know this.
 “Even when he is engaged in action he remains poised in the tranquility of the Atman.”